OZLER365/Lezhin-Comics-Ripper-Downloader-Userscript/README.md

 **SUPPORT LANGUAGES - English, Japanese, Korean, Thailand, France, Germany, Spain, China/Taiwan

+*TOPTOON JAPAN DOWNLOADING (toptoon other variants aren't supported)

+*auto scroll feels slow for toptoon, so not really recommended, you can just manually scroll to the very bottom

 *IGNORE THE PAGE COUNTER IT DOESN'T IDENTIFY THE TOTAL NUMBER PAGES AVAILABLE ON SOME SITES, IT JUST CAPTURES THE TOTAL NUMBER OF PAGES BASED ON SITE'S READING PROGRESS BAR

 *AUTO SCROLL NOT NEEDED FOR KAKAO WEBTOON ALSO FOR SOME SITES JUST WAIT UNTIL THE CAPTURE COUNTER STOPS